jlumpe/obsidian-spacekeys/README.md

 Some key characters may conflict with YAML syntax.
 This can be avoided by enclosing the key string in single or double quotes before the colon.
 For example, `'"': <command or group>` corresponds to <kbd>Shift</kbd> + <kbd>'</kbd>.

-#### Finding command IDs
+### Finding command IDs

 The `Spacekeys: Find Command ID` command displays a pop up that allows you to search for commands by name or description.
 Invoke it either through the command palette or by assigning it a hotkey.
-Making a selection with the <kbd>Enter</kbd> will copy the command ID to the clipboard.
+Making a selection with <kbd>Enter</kbd> will copy the command ID to the clipboard.
 Alternatively, you can press <kbd>Ctrl</kbd> + <kbd>Enter</kbd> to insert the ID in the currently open editor tab (useful if you are editing your keymap file in markdown format).

-#### Extending vs replacing the default keymap
+### Extending vs replacing the default keymap

 In the plugin settings tab, enable the "Spacekeys keymap file: Extend default" toggle to have your custom keymap extend the default keymap instead of replacing it.
 This can make things simpler if you only want to make a few changes.